-or video recorded while attending North River School.
-I understand the pictures taken at any time.
-This release can be revoked upon my reques at my student can refuse to have I do not give permission for my student, or video recorded while attending North River School. , to be photographed This consent may be revoked at any time in writing.
-Parent/Guardian/Student over 18 Signature Date Date
+I give permission for my student, . to be photographed or video recorded while attending North River School.
+I understand that my spictures taken at any time.
+This release can be revoked upon my request.
+I do not give permission for my student, or video recorded while attending North River School. , to be photographed This consent may be revoked at any time in writing.
+Parent/Guardian/Student over 18 Signature Date